Painting & Drawing Undergraduate Overview

 • Painting after Painting

-3. Studio Drawing: Multi-Level Classes: Taught by a diverse group of faculty who approach drawing with critical rigor, students learn and develop drawing fundamentals, as well as explore experimental, narrative and conceptual approaches with different media.
+3. Studio Drawing: Multi-Level Classes: Taught by a diverse group of faculty who approach drawing with critical rigor, students learn and develop drawing fundamentals.
+They also explore experimental, narrative, and conceptual approaches with different media.
 General sections, as well as specialized, topic-based sections are available without prerequisite course requirements.
 Topics include, but are not limited to:

 • Wild Combination